UAlbertaFSAE/f1tenth/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Something in the stack is broken
-title: ''
+title: '[Bug]: '
-labels: ''
+labels: bug
 assignees: ''

 ---